Falling Stars: Negative Yelp Reviews Target Trump Restaurants, Hotels

 Still, all is hardly lost for the Trump Organization, Luca says.

 He notes that the company has talked about building more properties in the U.S. and abroad, and recently doubled the Mar-a-Lago initiation fee.
-That suggests that, for Trump, the benefits of being president still outweigh the disadvantages.
+That suggests that for Trump, the benefits of being president still outweigh the disadvantages.

 "It seems that at least Trump thinks that the benefits of the brand-building of being president [have] a bigger effect than any negative effect that might be coming through an influx of negative reviews," he says.